panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 4.2 Getters and setters

-The getter and setter mimic regular fields, but with more control on how the field is access and changed.
+The getter and setter mimic regular fields, but with more control on how the field is accessed and changed.

-The getter is executed on attempt to get the field value, while setter on an attempt to set a value.
+The getter is executed on an attempt to get the field value, while setter on an attempt to set a value.

 To make sure that the `name` property of the `User` cannot be empty, let's wrap the private field `#nameValue` in a getter and setter: